utz82/tiatune/readme.txt

 The remaining AUDCx waveforms are not supported by TIAtune.

+The first byte of each pattern must contain the number of rows.

 Each pattern may contain up to 255 data bytes.
 Thus, each pattern may contain at least 51 steps.
 In most cases however, it is advisable to use shorter patterns, to optimize overall data usage.

-Each pattern must be terminated with a 0-byte.

 For more information, check the provided example music.asm file.